 After the thunderstorm, the sky was full of dramatic cloud formations.
 I packed my Nikon FM10 (an inexpensive film camera) and loaded my favorite film from that time – Fuji Velvia.
 This one always gave superb colors and its reciprocity failure was something I knew how to handle (for those of you who have never used film cameras, don’t worry.
 Reciprocity failure is long gone as are the film cameras).

 I reached the spot at around 8PM in the evening.
 One of my friends was also with me.
 The sky was full of scattered clouds with a thin moon lighting them up from one side.
-The seas was quiet and reflecting the lights from some of the ships anchored far away.
+The sea was quiet and reflected the lights from some of the ships anchored far away.
 The lights from the homes were unusually dim but this was to my advantage.
 My surroundings were completely dark.
 It was next to a forest area.
 Somehow, I always seem to end up next to forests on dark nights.

 I composed my shot and captured the first one.
 These were film days.
 No preview screen or histograms to aid.
-We had to be sure of settings before pressing the shutter release.
-For the rich photographers, bracketing the shots (varying the exposure across similar shots) was an insurance against exposure errors.
+We had to be sure of the settings before pressing the shutter release.
+For rich photographers, bracketing the shots (varying the exposure across similar shots) was an insurance against exposure errors.
 For most of the others, exposure bracketing was an expensive solution.
 I captured a few more shots.

 Next, when I was on my fourth or fifth shot, bright lights from a vehicle blinded me.
 A jeep came up close to me with its headlights pointed directly at me.
 Without turning the headlights down, they called me over.
 Once I explained why we were there, they turned down the headlight.
 This was the forest-patrol.
 They said that there were poachers nearby and they were informed that the poachers were planning to kill some wild animals in the forest.
 We were told to pack our photography equipment and follow them.
 They loaded my camera and tripod in the jeep and I quietly followed their jeep.
-The drove to a nearby outpost, where they handed me the camera and tripod.
+They drove to a nearby outpost, where they handed me the camera and tripod.